oracle-livelabs/developer/multicloud-azuredevops-oracledb/oraoperator/oraoperator.md

 ### Objectives

-* Have a Running and Healthy OraOperator
+* Install OraOperator
+* Use OraOperator to bind to Oracle Database

 ### Prerequisites

 This lab assumes you have:

-* A Kubernetes cluster and client environment with kubectl installed.
+* A Kubernetes cluster.

+## Task 1: Access the previously created AKE/Kubernetes cluster.

+1. Navigate to the Kubernetes service and the cluster that was created and select one of the techniques to connect (Cloud Shell, Azure CLI, or Run Command)

-## Task 1: Install OraOperator
+## Task 2: Install OraOperator

 The **OraOperator** is developed and supported by Oracle, with *Custom Controllers* for provisioning, configuring, and managing the lifecycle of Oracle Databases, defined by *CRDs*, deployed within or outside Kubernetes clusters.